terryf82/terryf82.github.io/_posts/2019-07-01-why-your-organisation-should-invest-in-knowledge-architecture.md

 What has changed fundamentally is the arrival of inexpensive, scalable platforms that can generate very large datasets, and the creation of new tools and techniques to extract meaning from them.
 These technologies offer a lot of promise to organisations looking to properly manage their data, but they’re often deployed in ad-hoc ways, used to solve a specific problem for a specific department in a way that doesn’t allow the greater group to benefit.

-Knowledge architecture is the strategic arrangement of these data resources and technologies to provide a connected, interpretable view of an organisation’s data, with the explicit goal of empowering people to make better decisions.
+Knowledge architecture then is the strategic arrangement of these data resources into a context-aware framework to provide a connected, interpretable view of an organisation’s data, with the explicit goal of empowering people to make better decisions.

 ### What Are The Costs of Not Investing in Knowledge Architecture?